vivekVells/tablular-file-to-dashboard/README.md

 # tablular-file-to-dashboard
-upload a file (.csv, .x) that eventually becomes an intuitive UI that provides a customizable UX
+upload a file (.csv, .xls) that eventually becomes an intuitive UI that provides a customizable UX